 Many of you might recognize the cardinal featured in the photograph atop this blog entry, for this creature is Cam, the author of Words In Our Beak Volume One, a book which I helped her to write.

-In any event, the image that is atop-this posting is included in both versions of her book, and it was taken in my rooftop garden, located in NYC, and where the story takes place.
+In any event, the image that is atop-this posting is included in her story, and it was taken in my rooftop garden, located in NYC, and where the story takes place.
 Cam is with me in honor of the holiday, which is Bird Day.
 According to Holiday Insights (HI), Bird Day is aways celebrated on May 4th.

 HI explains that "Bird Day is the oldest of the days set aside to recognize birds.
 According to the U.S. Library of Congress, Bird Day was first observed on May 4, 1894.
 It was started by Charles Almanzo Babcock, superintendent of schools in Oil City, Pennsylvania.
 By 1910, Bird Day was widely celebrated, often in conjunction with Arbor Day.
 Bird Day and Arbor Day events are focused upon conservation training and awareness."